mattludwigs/kickstart/README.md

 # Kickstart v.0.2.0

-Kickstart is away to kickstart your web project by steping up your files for you.
+Kickstart is away to kickstart your web project by setting up your files for you.

 ## How to get started